joseph-a-levine/authoring/_older/2024_books.md

 ★***Pnin***, **Vladimir Nabokov**.
 A campus novel.
 Possibly the best book I read this year.

 ***Lord Kalvan of Otherwhen***, **H. Beam Piper**.
-A sci-fi/alternative history novel.
+A sci-fi/alternative history from the 60s.
 Entertaining, ends abruptly

 ***The Vegetarian***, **Han Kang**.
 A South Korean novel about a woman who stops eating meat.

 ***Our Lady of the Nile***, **Melanie Mauthner**.
 A book about a catholic girl's school at the source of the Nile in Rwanda, pre-genocide.
 Excellent!

-***Capitalist Realism: Is There no Alternative?***, **Mark Fisher**.
+***Capitalist Realism: Is There No Alternative?***, **Mark Fisher**.
 An argument; capitalist ideology is so pervasive that we can't imagine alternatives, and *this* is what is causing depressive resignation that paralyzes political and cultural imagination.

 ***The Grid***, **Gretchen Anna Bakke**.
 A modern history of America's aging electrical grid, especially focused on how problems of centralized design struggle with renewable engergy integration.

 ★***Seven Seconds to Die: A Military Analysis of the Second Nagorno-Karabakh War and the Future of Warfighting***, **John F. Antal**.
-An analysis of the 2020 war, with a focus on drones, sensors, precision weapons, and AI are changing things.
+An analysis of the 2020 war between Armenia and Azerbaijan, with a focus on how drones, sensors, precision weapons, and AI are changing things.
 Will certainly be important.

 ***Ra***, **Sam Hughes**.
 Really weird and innovative modern sci-fi.
 Hughes has a top notch imagination.